 Mix in your sweetener and flavoring if desired.
 You can use vanilla extract or other extracts (almond is my favorite), chocolate syrup, cinnamon, Nutella, etc.

-These will all add calories – so make sure you keep track! 🙂 If you like delightful drinks, consider using a zero-calorie sweetener like stevia or erythritol instead of adding sugar.
-For example: 1/2 tsp stevia = 3 calories; 1/2 tsp erythritol = 0 calories.
+These will all add calories – so make sure you keep track! 🙂 If you like delightful drinks, use a zero-calorie sweetener like stevia or erythritol instead of adding sugar.
+For example, 1/2 tsp stevia = 3 calories; 1/2 tsp erythritol = 0 calories.